adgut1509/Technical-Writing-Task/docs/pc/blik.md

     ![Summary: Pay with BLIK](<Summary - Pay with BLIK.png>)

 3. A **BLIK payment** window will appear.
-Generate a six-digit BLIK code in your banking app and provide it.
+Generate a six-digit BLIK code in your banking app and enter it.

     ![BLIK payment with code window](<BLIK payment with code window.png>)